dragonfire535/xiao/README.md

 * **tic-tac-toe:** Play a game of tic-tac-toe with another user.
 * **typing-test:** See how fast you can type a sentence in a given time limit.
 * **whos-that-pokemon:** Guess who that Pokémon is.
-* **wizard-convention:** Who is the Dragon?
-Who is the healer?
-Who is the mind reader?
-Will the Dragon eat them all?
 * **word-chain:** Try to come up with words that start with the last letter of your opponent's word.

 ### Image Manipulation: